DanaramaPyjama/Simkl_to_Trakt/README.md

 "Hello, \<Trakt username\>!"

+Please note: The script was written with a hardcoded path to the WINDOWS location of the json.
+This script is just a proof of concept, so no dynamic path testing occurs, as making this script elegant was not in scope.

 # Simkl_to_Trakt
 This script is actually broken, I think it is an older version of the one I used in production.
 The actual export, sync and debugging aspects work.
 These can be used for reference.